 The portfolio development process provides students an opportunity to document college-level knowledge acquired from work, independent reading, training programs, volunteer activities, and other life experiences.
 The portfolio documents student-generated evidence of learning that satisfies an FCC degree requirement.
 Students pay an assessment fee for the portfolio to be reviewed by faculty or staff trained in prior learning assessment.
-No more than thirty (30) credits total may be earned through portfolio assessment Students must enroll in Prior Learning Assessment Course (PLAC 101) and pay an assessment fee for the portfolio to be reviewed.
-Upon successful completion of the portfolio review, credit may be awarded.
+No more than thirty (30) credits total may be earned through portfolio assessment Students must enroll in Prior Learning Assessment Course (PLAC 101) and pay an assessment fee for the portfolio review, credit may be awarded.